kiranmurmu/dotfiles/README.md

-# Kiran Murmu's Dotfiles and Configs
+# My Dotfiles and Configs

 These are my personal Dotfiles and Neovim configurations.